vishalghag/blog_app/README.md

 - **Hover Effects**: For blog post items.
 - **Typescript**: The benefits of type safety outweigh the additional complexity of the language.

-## Figma Design

-The design used as a reference can be found [https://www.figma.com/community/file/882879599442878081](Figma Link).

 ## Conclusion

 This project adheres to the provided Figma design and implements all required features, ensuring a responsive and user-friendly blog page.
 Additional features such as a search bar, view toggles, and custom 404 page enhance the overall user experience.